gouthamkrishna404/Credit-Risk-Prediction/README.md

 ## Accessing the Application

-The trained model is hosted on Streamlit Cloud.
+This is hosted on Streamlit Cloud.
 You can access the live dashboard using the link below to test predictions on real-time data:

 **Live App:** [https://share.streamlit.io/your-username/your-repo-name](https://share.streamlit.io/your-username/your-repo-name)